-eCommerce marketing means using marketing tactics to drive traffic to online commerce stores, convert that traffic into customers, and retaining those customers post-purchase.
+eCommerce marketing means using services and tactics to drive traffic to online commerce stores, convert that traffic into customers, and retaining those customers post-purchase.

 What is eCommerce Marketing?

 eCommerce marketing includes the marketing activities done before, during and after a customer’s visit to an online store.

 Before customers visit online stores, eCommerce marketing focuses on driving traffic to the eCommerce store or site.
 Since eCommerce stores are online, traditionally marketing has focused on paid online channels such as digital advertising, search engine optimization (SEO) and marketing (SEM), as well as owned ones such as organic social posts and email marketing.
 However, marketers can drive traffic to eCommerce sites via offline channels such as direct mail, brick and mortar in-store promotions and outdoor advertising.

 During the time customers are browsing the eCommerce site, eCommerce marketing focuses on helping them complete a purchase.
 This can be done either on-site by personalizing the web experience, leveraging pop-ups and providing product recommendations, or off-site by triggering retargeting emails and digital ads if customers leave without completing the purchase.